Nutrition

 The programs cohort model, which begins every fall semester, fully immerses you in your studies.
 Along the way, you will form key educational and professional relationships with peers.
 Courses are offered in a hybrid format (combination of in-person and online courses).

-Our program provides a foundation in nutritional biochemistry, pathophysiology and pharmacology, nutritional genomics, global health and nutrition, and sustainable food systems.
+Our program provides a foundation in clinical nutrition, public health principles and programs, health communications, nutrition research, leadership, and sustainability.
+You will be provided with the skills and knowledge needed to become an entry-level dietitian able to practice in diverse settings.
 You will learn the principles of developing interventions to address the nutritional wellness needs of individuals and communities.

 • Read Hood article "Is a Master's in Nutrition Science Right for Me?"